-Also, Germans work mostly this way in the USA since its not uncommon for German companies to have branches in the North American continent.
-Consequently, it is the easiest way for international workers to gain employment in the country.
+Also, many Germans like to work in the US.
+It’s not uncommon for German companies to have branches in North America.
+Consequently, it’s the easiest way for international workers to relocate abroad.

-Some german industries are especially well paid, such as pharmacy, banking, medicine and dentistry, law, industrial engineering, industrial engineering, computer science.
+Some german industries are especially well-paid, such as pharmacy, banking, medicine and dentistry, law, industrial engineering, industrial engineering, and computer science.
 However, employees in Germany also need to pay higher taxes than anywhere else.

-Here you can see average salaries in Germany by the industry:
+Here you can see the average salaries in Germany by the industry: